jundalisay/sp/content/en/research/mohammad/quran/sura-011a.md

 <sup>28</sup> He said:

 {{< l a="Noah" >}}
 O my people, Have you considered?
-If I stand on clear evidence from my Lord, and He has given me a mercy from Himself, but you were blind to it, can we compel you to accept it, even though you dislike it? <sup>29</sup> I ask of you no money for it.
+If I stand on clear evidence from my Lord, and He has given me a mercy from Himself, but you were blind to it, can we compel you to accept it, even though you dislike it?

+<sup>29</sup> I ask of you no money for it.
 My reward lies only with Enki.
-And I am not about to dismiss those who believed; they will surely meet their Lord.
-And I see that you are ignorant people. <sup>30</sup> Who will support me against Enki, if I dismiss them?
-Will you not give a thought? <sup>31</sup> I do not say to you that I possess the treasures of Enki, nor do I know the future, nor do I say that I am an angel.
+And I am not about to dismiss those who believed.
+They will surely meet their Lord.
+I see that you are ignorant people.

+<sup>30</sup> Who will support me against Enki, if I dismiss them?
+Will you not give a thought?

+<sup>31</sup> I do not say to you that I possess the treasures of Enki, nor do I know the future, nor do I say that I am an angel.

 Nor do I say of those who are despicable in your eyes that Enki will never give them any good.
 Enki is Aware of what lies in their souls.
 If I did, I would be one of the wrongdoers.
 {{< /l >}}